-If we do reach ultimately reach agreement with the Irish on a passage on "entry conditions" for incorporation in the Hume/Adams text we will inter alia need to consider how best to present the whole package to Unionists.
+If we do that we will inter alia need to consider how best to present the whole package to Unionists.
 Realistically, of the three main Unionist parties, we can expect nothing but trenchant criticism from the DUP and UKUP and the height of our ambition is probably to secure grudging acquiescence from the UUP.
 We must not, however, forget the two Loyalist parties whose support for, or acquiescence in, the way we intend to proceed could also be crucial.

-2. As to the UUP we face an uphill task.
+- 2. As to the UUP we face an uphill task.
 They have made it clear publicly and privately that they want the talks process to continue without Sinn Fein and that they are looking for entry conditions to be imposed which could never be met by Sinn Fein short of a total transformation in the outlook of the Republican Movement.
-While they have signalled a potential readiness to adjust their position on decommissioning if the barrier to Sinn Fein entry was sufficiently high, I have detected no readiness on their part or, indeed, politically, any scope to move away from their paper of 30 September in any other circumstances.

-3. Against that background, the publication of the Hume/Adams text (? early next week) is likely to promote a strong negative reaction from the UUP, including a reaffirmation of their position on decommissioning.
-I have begun to draw up a checklist of the key arguments we could use with them in an attempt to persuade them to maintain a reasonably constructive approach.
-This is attached: I should be grateful for comments and further suggestions.
-It would certainly be sensible to build in to any handling plan a meeting with Mr Trimble (at Secretary of State and/or Prime Minister level) to talk him through these arguments before the Hume/Adams text is published.

-4. Looking through the attached checklist, I wonder whether there is any more we can offer.
-You are already working on a possible device for remitting decisions on decommissioning to a body external to the talks participants; but even if something can be devised we might not be ready to present it in time.
+While they have signalled a potential readiness to adjust their position on decommissioning if the barrier to Sinn Fein entry was sufficiently high, we have detected no readiness on their part (or, indeed, politically, any scope) to move away from their paper of 30 September in any other circumstances. - 3.
+Against that background, the publication of the Hume/Adams text is likely to promote a strong negative reaction from the UUP, including a reaffirmation of their position on decommissioning.
+The attached checklist compromises the key arguments we could use with them in an attempt to persuade them to maintain a reasonably constructive approach. - 4.
+There may be other arguments to deploy.
+Officials are already working on a possible device for remitting decisions on decommissioning to a body external to the talks participants; but even if something can be devised we might not be ready to present it in time.
 As an alternative we might revisit the idea of setting some deadline by which the Government would - assuming reasonable progress was being made in the substantive political negotiations - expect to see some decommissioning happening.
 That would give the UUP some cover against the situation they fear in which they eventually walk out of the talks because there has been no decommissioning, and get the blame for the collapse of the talks.